nmovshov/planetary-collision-scripts/install.md

 Installation instructions
 =========================

-There isn't anything to install, but it will help if you add the base directory to your `PYTHONPATH` environment variable.
-For completeness, here is what you do to start using the scripts:
+There isn't anything to install, but it will help if you add an environment variable that holds the absolute path to the base directory (wherever you downloaded this package to).
+This will allow you to run copies of the scripts from outside the repo clone without modifying anything.
+Here is my suggested setup:

 + Use your git client to download the scripts:

         git clone https://github.com/nmovshov/ucsc-spheral-scripts.git

 + We'll call this newly created, top-level directory `<uss>`.
-Add the path to `<uss>` to your `PYTHONPATH` variable, In your `.bashrc` or `.cshrc` file put:
+Add the absolute path to this directory to variable called `USSBASE` in your `.bashrc` or `.cshrc` file:

-        export PYTHONPATH = "path/to/<uss>:"
+        export USSBASE = "path/to/<uss>"

   or

-        setenv PYTHONPATH "path/to/<uss>:"
+        setenv USSBASE "path/to/<uss>"

   respectively.

++ Now you can run the scripts from where they are located, or better yet, copy a script to any location, like `Project_Name/runs`, rename it and edit with your settings, and run from there.

 + That's it.
 But be sure to update the scripts often:

         cd <uss>